simonmclean/pretty-vanilla-tabline.nvim/README.md

 ### formatter

 Use this to change how the icon, title, window count, and modified indicator are displayed.
-The example below swaps the order, and changes the `[]` surrounding the window count to `()`.

 ```lua
 require 'pretty-vanilla-tabline'.setup {